 The coffee comes from Melbourne’s Industry Beans, with the signature Fitzroy Blend used for milk coffees and a single origin for the black.
 You can also order a "Henry", which is the cafe’s version of a Magic – a double ristretto topped with milk and served in a small tulip cup.

-The open space is kept that way by the lack of a kitchen, so food includes a small range of brownies, biscuits and cakes from Four Seeds and toasted bagels with cream cheese from the Bagel Boys.
+The open space is kept that way by the lack of a kitchen, so food includes a small range of sandwiches and bagels, plus brownies, biscuits and cakes from Four Seeds.

 The site was previously a mechanic’s garage (believable considering the dwarfing roller door) but the offbeat setting does well to create an open and relaxed environment that could nurture the formation of your next great idea.